EdgeApp/edge-server-tools/docs/couch-setup.md

 This example uses the `fixJs` option to convert "const" into "var" for the legacy JavaScript engine.

-If you need to access to utility functions, you can use CommonJS to inject them into the view:
+If you need access to utility functions, you can use CommonJS to inject them into the view:

 ```js
 import { normalizeIp, parseIp } from './ip-utils'